abhi098afk/sample/README.md

 This repository contains the codes to get shapefiles from PDF files by doing OCR,image processing and geocoding using PyGeos.
 The shapefiles obtained can be digitally mapped using QGIS.

-Some resulting masks obtained by our method:
+Some results obtained:

+1.
 ![picture](results(1).png)
+2.
 ![picture](results(2).png)

 # Prerequisites